 Within these areas of people and culture, there are several important sub-themes:

 - Future of work continues to be a defining business challenge – The state of labor markets and the expected adoption of artificial intelligence, automation in all its forms and other technologies are such that significant efforts will be necessary to upskill and reskill existing employees over the next decade.

-- Culture remains a priority when it comes to resistance to change and capitalizing on market opportunities – Concerns that the organization’s culture may not sufficiently encourage the timely identification and escalation of significant market opportunities and emerging risk issues merit attention, as it is vital that leaders remain in touch with business realities on the front lines.
-In addition, boards and executives continue to worry that their organization’s overall culture may reflect a reluctance to make needed adjustments to the business model and core operations fast enough to address shifting marketplace conditions.
+- Culture remains a priority when it comes to resistance to change and capitalising on market opportunities – Concerns that the organisation’s culture may not sufficiently encourage the timely identification and escalation of significant market opportunities and emerging risk issues merit attention, as it is vital that leaders remain in touch with business realities on the front lines.
+In addition, boards and executives continue to worry that their organisation’s overall culture may reflect a reluctance to make needed adjustments to the business model and core operations fast enough to address shifting marketplace conditions.

-- Employee workplace expectations continue to evolve – Tight labor markets are allowing the workforce to have a louder voice as organizations rush to attract and retain needed talent.
-Board members and executives are concerned that the organization may not be able to adjust appropriately to be successful in the highly competitive talent marketplace.
-This continues to create challenges as organizations attempt to determine their long-term strategies for talent acquisition and retention.
+- Employee workplace expectations continue to evolve – Tight labor markets are allowing the workforce to have a louder voice as organisations rush to attract and retain needed talent.
+Board members and executives are concerned that the organisation may not be able to adjust appropriately to be successful in the highly competitive talent marketplace.
+This continues to create challenges as organisations attempt to determine their long-term strategies for talent acquisition and retention.

 - The rapid embrace of digital and virtual technologies and other digital platforms for product and service deliveries continues to expand in the global economy – This is creating concerns among many board members and executives who believe they may not have the talent and skills needed to successfully support and leverage those technologies to compete effectively in the marketplace.